Buster-2002/wot-bans/wot-bans/globalmap_data/eu/we_2023/formatted.md

 The raw data and the code used is available in the GitHub repo [here](https://github.com/Buster-2002/wot-bans/).

 Below follows a list of the names and related statistics of **882** players in the EU region that were disqualified from the leaderboard.
 They will not receive any rewards, and depending on previous offenses might be permanently banned from playing.

-> Using prohibited modifications or violating the game or [We 2023 rules](https://worldoftanks.eu/en/content/we_2023-regulations/) in any way leads to exclusion from the Alley of Fame, thereby preventing violators from receiving rewards.
->
-> \- *World of Tanks Fair Play Policy*

 Also check out:
 - [Global Map Legend badge receivers](https://github.com/Buster-2002/wot-bans/blob/master/wot-bans/globalmap_data/eu/we_2023/gbadges.txt)